Months after CEO's killing, an intruder is arrested near UnitedHealthcare headquarters in Minnesota

 Months after CEO’s killing, an intruder is arrested near UnitedHealthcare headquarters in Minnesota

-MINNEAPOLIS (AP) — A man was arrested near UnitedHealthcare’s headquarters in Minnesota after reports of an intruder, months after the company’s CEO was killed, authorities said Monday.
+MINNEAPOLIS (AP) — A man was arrested near UnitedHealthcare’s headquarters in Minnesota after threatening violence, months after the company’s CEO was killed, authorities said Monday.

-He was spotted around 11 a.m. in a parking lot outside of the UnitedHealthcare corporate campus in the Minneapolis suburb of Minnetonka, city spokesman Andy Wittenborg said.
+The man was spotted around 11 a.m. in a parking lot outside of the UnitedHealthcare corporate campus in the Minneapolis suburb of Minnetonka.
+City spokesman Andy Wittenborg said the man contacted the FBI’s field office in Minneapolis once he arrived, and an FBI negotiator made contact with him by phone.

+“While the investigation is still in its early stages, there is currently no indication that the individual had specific grievances against UnitedHealthcare,” Wittenborg said in a statement.

-The man, who’d had previous contacts with Minnetonka police, showed up at a security checkpoint where he was not supposed to be, Wittenborg said.
-Police, who provide security at the company, eventually got him to surrender peacefully about an hour later, and said there was no threat to the public.
+City police and the FBI coordinated their response and had steady contact with the man, successfully encouraging him to peacefully surrender to authorities after about an hour with no threat to the public, Wittenborg said.
+The man, who’d had previous contacts with Minnetonka police, had showed up at a security checkpoint where he was not supposed to be.

 News helicopter video of the aftermath showed over a dozen law enforcement vehicles from multiple agencies at the scene, as well as an ambulance that was standing by.
 There were no reports of injuries.